omniV1/CST-321/src/Assignments/Topic2/mutex_sema/readme.md

 ```
 #### Potential Failures in Non-synchronized Code:

-- Refrigerator Access Conflicts: Two or more threads may simultaneously set refrigeratorOpen to 1, leading to a scenario where the refrigerator is thought to be in use by multiple kids at once, causing confusion and potential 'spills' or 'loss' of lemonade.
+- **Refrigerator Access Conflicts**: Two or more threads may simultaneously set refrigeratorOpen to 1, leading to a scenario where the refrigerator is thought to be in use by multiple kids at once, causing confusion and potential 'spills' or 'loss' of lemonade.

-- Cups Count Mismatch: Without synchronization, the availableCups variable could be decremented by one thread and simultaneously checked by another, leading to a situation where more lemonade is served than there are cups available, resulting in a negative count of cups.
+- **Cups Count Mismatch**: Without synchronization, the availableCups variable could be decremented by one thread and simultaneously checked by another, leading to a situation where more lemonade is served than there are cups available, resulting in a negative count of cups.
 ---
 #### Synchronized Version Key Parts:
 ```c